Feature #7549

 Personally I don't think of this proposal as a "heavy process."
 I see it as a starting ground for discussion on how to make the evolution of Ruby a more collaborative process.
 With the challenges that face Ruby in the next couple of years, collaboration is essential for the continued prosperity of Ruby proper.

-Updated by enebo (Thomas Enebo) almost 12 years ago
+Updated by enebo (Thomas Enebo) about 12 years ago

 I consider this process to be way over the top.
 I can appreciate most of Brian's observations about problems in our process, but I really don't like the proposed solutions.